 All Part 66 training courses are provided under the direct control, oversight, and guidance of EAI.

 European Aviation Institute (EAI) is an EASA Part 147 approved Maintenance Training Organization (MTO) with Certificate of Approval No RO.147.0003.
-Providing Part 147 and other specialized “non EASA Part 147″ training courses.
-Providing both integrated and modular packaged quality training solutions from our centre in Bucharest or at other preferred location.
+Providing Part 147 and other specialized “non-EASA Part 147” training courses.
+Providing both integrated and modular packaged quality training solutions from our center in Bucharest or at other preferred locations.

 1. Electronic Instrument Systems